erinrwhite/managing-humans/README.md

 #### the talk

-Relatively soon after someone starts (not the next day, slow your role) you should have the first Talk.
+Relatively soon after someone starts you should have the first Talk.

  - How do you want to grow?
  - What are you excited about?